Drea1989/Odie_robo_assistant/README.md

 #### object recognition

-Tensorflow Inception with transfer learning to train with real life situation
+Tensorflow Xception model with transfer learning to train with real life images

+considering also TensorFlow object_detection

 #### face recognition

-DNN architecture for face detection and expression recognition
+DNN architecture based on Xception for face expression and recognition

+MMI Facial Expression Database for training and Xception based architecture

 #### optical character recognition

-TODO: research for open source models
+DNN based on TensorFlow implementation of attention_ocr

 ### Interaction DB